-Normalized scaling: The multipliers are rescaled, such that their average value becomes 1 over a day.
-Negative multipliers are not allowed in this case.
+- Normalized scaling: The multipliers are rescaled, such that their average value becomes 1 over a day.
+Negative multipliers are not allowed in this case. - No scaling: The multipliers are kept unchanged.
+Negative multipliers are allowed.

 7.6.3 Profiles calendar